Open-Science-Student-Support-Group/Main/Workshop_Feb2022/Sunshine/ActivityFile_CH.md

-1) Your favourite day of the week;
+1) Your favourite day of the week; - Saturday
-2) Adjective that describes your work ethic;
+2) Adjective that describes your work ethic; - chaotic
-3) Your least favourite colour;
+3) Your least favourite colour; - brown-green
-4) A superpower you wish you had;
+4) A superpower you wish you had; - telekineses
-5) Your favourite weekend activity;
+5) Your favourite weekend activity; - playing videogames
 6) A song you played a lot in the last month;
 7) Favourite hang-out spot as a kid;
 8) Your favourite body of water;